hotosm/osm-merge/docs/validating.md

 [![Blank Sign](assets/validation/small-wayoff.png){width=300 height=200}](https://github.com/hotosm/osm-merge/blob/main/docs/assets/validation/wayoff.png)

-When highways are traced from satellite imnagery, sometimes they don't match the geometry in the external dataset.
+When highways are traced from satellite imagery, sometimes they don't match the geometry in the external dataset.
 While too much differences in geometry can lead to false positives, we don't want to only identify an exact match.
 There are steering paramaters on how much